mattjlewis/diozero/README.md

 Created by [Matt Lewis](https://github.com/mattjlewis) (email [deviceiozero@gmail.com](mailto:deviceiozero@gmail.com)) ([blog](https://diozero.blogspot.co.uk/)),
 inspired by [GPIO Zero](https://gpiozero.readthedocs.org/) and [Johnny Five](http://johnny-five.io/).
 If you have any issues please use the [GitHub issues page](https://github.com/mattjlewis/diozero/issues).
-For any other comments or suggestions, please use the [diozero Google Group](https://groups.google.com/forum/#!forum/diozero).
+For any other comments or suggestions, please use the [GitHub discussions page](https://github.com/mattjlewis/diozero/discussions).

 Please refer to the [GitHub Pages site](https://www.diozero.com/) for further documentation.